 Customer Service Providers & Payment Processors

-Beyond the VPN service collecting data from its servers, there’s also third-party customer service providers (such as Zendesk) and payment companies (e.g. Stripe or PayPal) that a VPN might use.
+There are also third-party customer service providers (such as Zendesk) and payment companies (e.g. Stripe or PayPal) that might be collecting data.

 It’s also necessary for these companies to take this information in case you want to request a refund at the end of a money-back guarantee period.